Work-life balance: Tips to reclaim control

 Know when to seek professional help

-Remember, striking a healthy work-life balance isn't a one-shot deal.
 Creating work-life balance is a continuous process as your family, interests and work life change.
 Periodically examine your priorities — and make changes, if necessary — to make sure you're keeping on track.